Alaricdragon/Starlords_Temp/README.md

       * "RED"
       * "GREEN"
       * "YELLOW"
+      * "ORANGE"
       * optional array is as follows: (with a default value of 0 for r,b,g, and a default value of 255 for a.)
       * "r"
       * "g"
       * "b"
       * "a"
+    * "highlight":jsonObject {"highlight":String||JsonArray, "color":color object (see "color addon") } highligts a string or multible strings on the same line with the inputed color. does not work if this line is called as a option.
     * "options" is an jsonArray containing the lineID's of any option or option set that this line should run. please note, that most lines by default have a entry in the [default_dialog_options.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/default_dialog_options.json) file
     * "show" is an jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran, if any conditions in the object are false, and this line is selected, it will not be shown. for "option_"'s, if this line is selected and the 'hide' is true, it will not be ran.
     * "enable": (only effects 'option_' lines) is a jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran. if any conditions in this object are false, and this option will be greyed out and unable to be used.